chauff/cse1500-web-transcripts/_lectures/css.md

 - the opacity levels of a `<div>` to simulate flash lightning;
 - etc.

 The **rendering engine** then takes care of the **transition between styles**.
-A rendering engine - also known as _browser engine_ or _layout engine_ - is responsible for translating HTML+CSS (among others) to the screen.
+A rendering engine&mdash;also known as _browser engine_ or _layout engine_&mdash;is responsible for translating HTML+CSS (among others) to the screen.
 The major browsers ship with their own rendering engines, the names of which you will encounter from time to time, especially when using CSS animations and transitions:

 | Engine     | Browsers                                |
 | :--------- | :-------------------------------------- |